*This post may contain some affiliate links for your convenience. Click here to read my full disclosure policy.

 This is awesome for getting kids excited and reinforcing the toileting principles.
 My 3rd kid basically potty trained herself after I read her this potty book.

-But before you get jealous of my little unicorn, just note that she discovered the transcendant joy of fecal smearing shortly thereafter.
-So I paid the price, rest assured.
+(But before you get jealous of my little unicorn, just note that she discovered the transcendent joy of fecal smearing shortly thereafter.
+Yep, she became my little Poo-casso)

 Here are our favorite Potty Training Children’s Books: